<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 College Decision Day!
 Parents, Don't Be Afraid to Let Go

-While some students have already decided on a college, put their money down, and started buying gear, other students have yet to make a decision.
+While some students have already decided on a college, put their money down, and started buying supplies, other students have yet to make a decision.
 And the stress is real.
 As a young adult, the pressure can feel overwhelming.
 What if I make the wrong decision?
 What if I turn down a scholarship at one school and regret it?
 What if the best academic school is not the best fit?
 What if I like both of them?

-You can begin by asking, “if you close your eyes, where do you picture yourself?
+You can begin by asking, “If you close your eyes, where do you picture yourself?
 What is your first thought?”
-If they immediately answer with a specific college, then that college is likely the place they “see themselves,” which often equates to the best fit college- the place they feel most comfortable and could imagine finding friends.
+If they immediately answer with a specific college, then that college is likely the place they see themselves.
 So, go with it!
 Deposit your money, start celebrating, and try not to look back.
 Remember, at this point in the admission cycle, you have hopefully deliberated, visited colleges, and discussed, discussed, discussed.
-This “close your eyes” advice is certainly not meant for those at the beginning or even middle phase of this journey.
+This advice is certainly not meant for those at the beginning or even middle phase of this journey, or for those who must take certain colleges off the table for financial reasons.
 But when it comes down to decision time, like the last week before the answer is due, it might help.

 Regardless of which way you go about making the decision, it’s important to have your student steer the ship and create the list and/or rankings.
-While it can be difficult for us as parents to resist jumping in and taking control of this enormous, expensive, and life changing decision, it’s officially time to let go.
+While it can be difficult for us as parents to resist jumping in and taking control of this enormous, expensive, and life-changing decision, it’s officially time to let go.
 And trust me, as a parent of teenagers, I almost cried when I wrote that last sentence.
 Plus, I am not always great at letting go or giving them the ability to make decisions for themselves, especially when the decision is different than what I might have wanted for them.

-Over the years, I’ve heard parents say, “But I always pictured them at XYZ College,” or “I want them to stay close enough to home so that I can see them” (actually, that’s my personal sentiment, which I desperately try to keep to myself around my children and my husband, who wants them to explore the world), or “ABC University has a better reputation, so that must make it a better school.”
+Over the years, I’ve heard parents/guardians say, “But I always pictured them at XYZ College,” or “I want them to stay close enough to home so that I can see them” (actually, that’s my personal sentiment, which I desperately try to keep to myself around my children and my husband, who wants them to explore the world), or “ABC University has a better reputation, so that must make it a better school.”

-And even though it keeps me up at night to think that my children will one day be physically far from me (and I do want them to explore the world too, but I’mWork Hard Dream Big written on desert road-1 wondering if I can go with them?), I know that in the end I have to let them take flight.
+And even though it keeps me up at night to think that my children will one day be physically far from me (and I do want them to explore the world too, but I’m wondering if I can go with them?), I know that in the end, I have to let them take flight.

 We make college prep simple for parents, too - Read the Scoir Guide to Getting Started as Parent/Guardian